sparkleformation/sparkle_formation/docs/building-blocks.md

 using the `dynamic!` method.
 This lookup is provided simply as a convenience to speed development and compact implementations.
 When a builtin is inserted, it will automatically set the `type` of the resource and evaluate an optionally provided block within the resource.
-The following two template below will generate equivalent results when compiled:
+The following templates will generate equivalent results when compiled:

 ~~~ruby